raysinensis/scKIM/README.md

 # ScKIM_D3

-AWS-hostable browser solution for scRNA-seq and spatial transcriptomics.
+Static AWS-hostable browser solution for scRNA-seq and spatial transcriptomics.

-The goal is to use [D3FC](https://github.com/d3fc/d3fc) GPU-accelerated drawing and data stream with [Apache Arrow](https://arrow.apache.org/), drawing from data science visualization examples [here](https://github.com/ColinEberhardt/d3fc-webgl-hathi-explorer) and [here](https://github.com/chrisprice/d3fc-webgl-hathi-explorer) to speed up presentation of 1M+ cells/spatial spots, and still achieving lowest entry and sharing threshold possible - a link in the browser without any additional software installations or dataset downloads.
+The goal is to use [D3FC](https://github.com/d3fc/d3fc) GPU-accelerated drawing and data streaming, drawing from data science visualization examples [here](https://github.com/ColinEberhardt/d3fc-webgl-hathi-explorer) and [here](https://github.com/chrisprice/d3fc-webgl-hathi-explorer) to speed up presentation of 1M+ cells/spatial spots, and still achieving lowest entry and sharing threshold possible - a link in the browser without any additional software installations or dataset downloads.

 # Current working examples (AWS)